mangpo/greenthumb/README.md

 - `main.rkt` and `optimize.rkt` programs for running the complete cooperative search launching multiple search instances

 Now, we can start implementing our superoptimizer in the following order.
-1. Extend `machine%`.
+- **Step 1**: Extend `machine%`.
 Open `llvm/llvm-machine.rkt` and complete the implementation before the "for stochastic and enumerative" section.
-2. Extend `parser%` and `printer%`.
+- **Step 2**: Extend `parser%` and `printer%`.
 Use `test-simulator.rkt` to test the parser and the printer.
-3. Extend `simulator-rosette%`.
+- **Step 3**: Extend `simulator-rosette%`.
 Use `test-simulator.rkt` and uncomment the next test to run the ISA simulator in Rosette.
 Then, copy the required methods implemented for `simulator-rosette%` to `simulator-racket%`.
 Use `test-simulator.rkt` to run the ISA simulator in Racket.
-4. Extend `symbolic%`.
+- **Step 4**: Extend `symbolic%`.
 Then, use `test-search.rkt` to test the symbolic search on a small code fragment.
-5. Extend `stochastic%`, and implement more methods in `machine.rkt`; complete the implementation in the "for stochastic and enumerative" section in `llvm/llvm-machine.rkt`.
+- **Step 5**: Extend `stochastic%`, and implement more methods in `machine.rkt`; complete the implementation in the "for stochastic and enumerative" section in `llvm/llvm-machine.rkt`.
 Then, uncomment the stochastic search section in `test-search.rkt` and run it.
-6. Extend `forwardbackward%`, `enumerator%`, and `inverse%` to enable the enumerative search.
+- **Step 6**: Extend `forwardbackward%`, `enumerator%`, and `inverse%` to enable the enumerative search.
 Then, uncomment the enumerative search section in `test-search.rkt` and run it.
-7. To enable the cooperative search, we need to implement a few more methods:
+- **Step 7**: To enable the cooperative search, we need to implement a few more methods:
    - method `output-string-constraint` of `llvm-machine%`
    - method `info-from-file` of `llvm-parser%`
    - method `len-limit` of `llvm-symbolic%` and `llvm-forwardbackward%`